VHS Revival revisits Wes Craven’s self-reflexive masterpiece.

 That something came in the form of 1994’s Wes Craven’s New Nightmare.
 Filmed two years prior to Scream, this quasi-sequel was a blueprint for its eventual successor, a flawed yet ambitious effort which saw Freddy cross over into reality and stalk members of the original cast.
 A bleak and somewhat subdued affair, ‘New Nightmare’ was never going to win over the mainstream, but the seeds of his self-reflexive concept had been planted.
 All Craven needed was a fun way to make it bloom.

 It was with this in mind that Scream came to fruition, a movie that not only appealed to a new generation of horror fans, but delighted those fans of old with its genre nods and acerbic sense of irony.
 The antithesis of the laborious deconstructions synonymous with many modern critics, Craven thrust a bright and colourful microscope upon himself and the entire genre, laying waste to scholastic pretensions with a traditional stalk and slash which is at once educated and accessible.
-Of course, there is a rather delightful twist.

 Casey – Who’s there?